Averrhoa bilimbi: Potential adverse effect

 The fruit contains high levels of oxalate.
 Acute kidney injury due to tubular necrosis caused by oxalate has been recorded in several people who drank the concentrated juice on continuous days as treatment for high cholesterol.

 The fruit also contains the neurotoxin caramboxin.
 The combination of both substances can also cause acute kidney injury when the fruit is consumed in excess, akin to the case with carambola.
 Even for those with prior normal renal function, this can result in neurotoxic as well as nephrotoxic effects.

 Other uses

-In Malaysia, very acidic bilimbis are used to clean kris blades.
+In Indonesia, very acidic bilimbis are used to clean kris blades.

 In the Philippines, it is often used in rural places as an alternative stain remover.

 In the region of Addu in Maldives, the flowers of the bilimbi plant were commonly used in the 20th century as a cloth dye.